How To Get a Green Card in the United States

 In the majority of cases, the government issues green cards to immigrants who are already in the country on non-immigrant visas.
 This process is known as “Adjustment of Status.”
 It allows you to stay in the US while the government processes your application for family sponsored or employment sponsored green card.
 Adjustment of Status also requires that you were inspected and admitted to the US.
 In addition, it requires that you didn’t overstay your non-immigrant visa by more than 180 days.

-Confused About How to Get a Green Card?
+Confused About How to Get a Green Card or Becoming a Legal Permanent Resident?
 Let Our New Jersey Green Card Lawyers Guide You Through This Process

 There are nuances to the process discussed above regarding how to get a green card that require elaboration.
 Immigration law can be complicated.
 Therefore, it is important to discuss your case with a New Jersey immigration attorney before you file any petitions.
 Should the government deny your petition, you could consequently face the possibility of removal proceedings.